organicmaps/organicmaps.github.io/content/new-donate/index.md

   funding_section_card_description_3: User support, bug fixing, and improving the stability of the app are at the top of our priorities.
 There are 1200+ issues on GitHub that is growing every day, and a large number of items to address on AppStore, Google Play, and support emails.
   users_way_section_title: Our users say
   users_way_donation_description_1: I donate to Organic Maps for the unique offering they bring, and to support positive change
-  users_way_donation_description_2: I stopped using Google Maps and want to have an alternative to grow, for everyone to benefit from this
+  users_way_donation_description_2: Simple and fast and battery saving for your device and it's free.
+I donated a small sum for support and I suggest please support this app.
+Thank you!
+  users_way_donation_description_3: love it for the simplicity, user-friendly interface.
+I would like to make a donation to support your effort
   users_way_donation_name_1: Name Donat
-  users_way_donation_name_2: Name Donat
+  users_way_donation_name_2: Emanuel Matis
+  users_way_donation_name_3: Rosa
 ---